orbitalquark/textadept/doc/11_Scripting.md

 # Scripting

-Textadept has superb support for editing Lua code.
-Syntax autocomplete and LuaDoc is available for many Textadept objects as well as Lua's standard libraries.
-See the [`lua` module documentation][] for more information.
+Textadept is entirely scriptable with Lua.
+In fact, the editor is mostly written in Lua.
+As a result, Textadept has superb support for editing Lua code.
+Syntax autocomplete and API documentation is available for many Textadept objects as well as Lua's standard libraries.
+The [`lua` module][] also has more tools for working with Lua code.

 ![Adeptsense ta](images/adeptsense_ta.png)
 &nbsp;&nbsp;&nbsp;&nbsp;
 ![Adeptsense tadoc](images/adeptsense_tadoc.png)

-[`lua` module documentation]: api/_M.lua.html
+[`lua` module]: api/_M.lua.html

 ## LuaDoc and Examples

 Textadept's API is heavily documented.
-The [API docs][] are the ultimate resource on scripting Textadept.
-There are of course abundant scripting examples since Textadept is mostly written in Lua.
+The [API documentation][] is the ultimate resource on scripting Textadept.
+There are of course abundant scripting examples since the editor is written primarily in Lua.

-[API docs]: api/index.html
+[API documentation]: api/index.html

 ### Generating LuaDoc

-You can generate API documentation for your own modules using the `doc/markdowndoc.lua` [LuaDoc][] module:
+You can generate API documentation for your own modules using the `doc/markdowndoc.lua` [LuaDoc][] module (you must have [Discount][] installed):

-    luadoc -d . --doclet _HOME/doc/markdowndoc [module(s)]

-or

-    luadoc -d . -t template_dir --doclet _HOME/doc/markdowndoc [module(s)]
+    luadoc -d . [-t template_dir] --doclet _HOME/doc/markdowndoc [module(s)]

 where `_HOME` is where Textadept is installed and `template_dir` is an optional template directory that contains two Markdown files: `.header.md` and `.footer.md`.
 (See `doc/.header.md` and `doc/.footer.md` for examples.)
-An `api/` directory containing the API documentation is created in the current directory.
+An `api/` directory containing the API documentation HTML files is created in the current directory.

-You must have [Discount][] installed.

 [LuaDoc]: http://keplerproject.github.com/luadoc/
 [Discount]: http://www.pell.portland.or.us/~orc/Code/discount/